rajatpandit/rajatpandit.github.io/_posts/2024-01-03-why-do-enterprises-need-a-CAIO.md

 ---
 layout: post
 title: Part I - Why do large enterprises need a Chief AI Officer?
-subtitle: Having spoken to a lot of organisations keen on adopting AI and scale - the pattern of where things break is very evident.
+subtitle: Having spoken to a lot of organisations keen on adopting AI at scale - the pattern of things breaking down is consistent.
 I make a case for a role of a Chief AI Officer and also talk about how they can be most effective.
-In the 2nd part of this post I will also cover the leading indicators that organisations can set to see if this going as planned.
 share-img: /img/assets/scott-graham-5fNmWej4tAA-unsplash.jpg
 comments: true
 ---